Eclipse Theia

+While Eclipse Theia incorporates certain components from Visual Studio Code, such as the Monaco editor, it is independently developed with a modular architecture and is not a fork of VS Code.

 History

 Theia was originally developed by TypeFox and Ericsson, and continually receives contributions from EclipseSource, Red Hat, IBM, Google, Arm Holdings as well as from individual contributors.
 It was first launched in March 2017.
 Since May 2018, Theia has been a project of the Eclipse Foundation.
+Eclipse Theia is now considered to be the next generation Eclipse Platform for tools and IDEs.

 About

 Theia is built on the Language Server Protocol (LSP) and supports a variety of programming languages.
 It can be used as a desktop application, a web application, or a hybrid application with separate front and back ends.
 All of Theia's features are implemented as extensions, which allows third-party developers to modify Theia's functionality by using the same application programming interfaces (APIs) as the application's default components.
 Theia's layout consists of draggable docks.
+Theia is compatible with Visual Studio Code extensions.

 Theia is a free and open-source software project under the Eclipse Foundation and is licensed under the Eclipse Public License 2.0 (EPL2).